Do you have a dual lens smartphone? Maybe you already have hundreds of 3D/holographic photos

 And that use of depth maps on dual lenses smartphones to calculate bokeh is the key to extract that depth information to generate a 3D or even holographic image, a depth map can generate an unlimited number of views of same image, so if you need only 1 point of view for 3D you can generate it (and you can adjust separation to increase or decrease the strength of 3D), and if you need 45 points of view for a The Looking Glass display you can extract all the images for the same depth map.
 The problem -a big one- is that every movement of that file will likely destroy that information.
 Even moving the file from a folder to another could kill that metadata.
 When you look a .jpg file that file will likely not be an exact copy of the original, all software today seems to rewrite the file ignoring metadata or even modifying exif attributes, even the operating system itself.
 If you want to use that metadata you need to avoid all movements/interactions with the file, you can’t treat the image like an image as all the image programs will likely remove that metadata.

 StereoPhotoMaker and Depthy.me can generate 3D images from that bokeh photos.
 Even Facebook copied to Depthy.me/Seene (but you still can edit your bokeh photos with Depthy to improve them before publishing on facebook), so you can use Seene-like images on that data trafficking social network.
 But you have to upload them right from the original folder.
 Facebook can access directly to the system of your device (for bad reasons, very bad actually), so they override the operating system and can open them directly.
-On depthy you need to upload the image as a file and instead browse on gallery you have to browse on files (as Documents on Android or if you are using the web in a PC via USB cable from the phone).
+On depthy you need to upload the image as a file and instead browse on gallery you have to browse on files (as Documents on Android or if via USB cable from the phone to the PC).
 On StereoPhotoMaker you have to open the file directly from the device connected to the PC by USB.

 Once image is recognized and loaded on Depthy or StereoPhoto Maker you can save it as 3D photo and you can also adjust depth or make an animated GIF.